geotools/geotools/docs/developer/procedures/supported.rst

 2. The test coverage expectation for the GeoTools library is 40%.

-   * Test Coverage measured and published to Module Matrix page
    * Coverage of 40% measured by a hudson control profile.
      You can supply a test fixture so the nightly builds can run against your database.
    * Plugins can extend provided "conformance test" if available to quickly reach 40%.